 There are lots of ways you can help by volunteering for Chestnut Tree House as a young person, during which time you can gain highly beneficial life skills and experience.

-Due to the escalation of Covid-19 (Coronavirus) all volunteering for Chestnut Tree House is currently suspended.
+Due to COVID 19 the majority of our volunteering roles are currently suspended.
 Please read our latest updates here.

 If so, part of the Duke of Edinburgh programme will require you take part in some form of volunteering.
 Chestnut Tree House can help by providing you with the skills you need to volunteer and the opportunities you need to achieve your bronze, silver or even gold award!
 Find out more about volunteering as part of your as part of your DofE.